tiennguyenvan/wp-plugins-release/dragblock/dragblock/readme.txt

 https://www.youtube.com/watch?v=bbnUsu-fXU4
 Understanding the need of having aesthetic fonts in designs, the DragBlock supports a rich-style font picker.
 All fonts in the picker were chosen from the popular font pairs that are being used in notable WordPress websites around the designing world.

-## Designing Philosophy
-Our philosophy is "block oriented designing" (BOD) which means attaching everything related to a block to itself.
-By doing that, we can manage things related to an individual block easily and when removing a block, everything that is plugged into it, including server side scripts, client scripts, css and text definitions, will be completely removed as well.
-This will give a huge impact on improving the performance of websites and also saving the time for developers to not find and clean codes manually like before.

-Moreover, we also want to get rid of the era when we treat users like babies by providing them inputs for everything.
-In the DragBlock, we provide users with dictionaries so they can grasp their layout properties completely without being smashed by a flood of many different kinds of inputs.

-In summary, DragBlock empowers users to create professional-looking websites like an expert designer effortlessly with a fresh feeling of managing blocks with simplicity.
-Everything can be done within the Gutenberg editor, ushering in a new era of Full Site Editing with the DragBlock plugin.

 == Frequently Asked Questions ==
 = Who would use the DragBlock?
 Any designers or developers or newbie users, who want to turn from zero to hero in a couple of hours, would use the DragBlock to take advantage over their counterparts.